dericxlee/AirDnD/README.md

 + Trip are filtered by past trips and upcoming trips.
 User can only delete upcoming trips.

 ### Reviews
 + Users can read reviews on specific listing show pages.
++ Users can create reviews on past trips.
++ Users can update and delete their own reviews.

+### Search
++ Users can search by city and/or number of guests.
++ User will only see listings that are hosted by other Users, not their own.
++ Listings index re-renders on query search.